- Atrial Myxoma Surgery Pictures

 There is a huge body of literature in the field of cardiovascular disease that strongly supports the use of coronary bypass surgery to insure longevity and a life free of anginal symptoms (chest pain, shortness of breath).

-Minimally invasive techniques can now help our patients get the best treatment available for their coronaries without the conventional large surgical incisions and without stopping the heart.
+By using minimally invasive techniques our patients get the best treatment available for their coronaries without the conventional large surgical incisions and without stopping the heart.
 Read more and become a truly informed consumer.

 Hybrid Valve and Coronary Surgery